USS LSM(R)-192: Service history (Turner)

-A Small Boy with the Firepower of a Battleship(James M. Stewart)
+A Small Boy with the Firepower of a Battleship (James M. Stewart)

-The LSM(R) was heralded in the 16 April 1945 Life Magazine with a centerfold picture.
+The LSM(R) was heralded in the 16 April 1945 issue of Life Magazine with a centerfold picture.
 Each of these tiny ships had amazing firepower, greater at short range than the combined firepower of two mammoth Iowa class battleships, ran the caption.
 The interim group of 12 LSM(R)s transited the Panama Canal and via San Diego, Honolulu, and the Philippines, headed for battle against Japan in March 1945.
 Unaware of their destination, the crews were nonetheless well equipped and trained.
 In a preliminary assault on 26 March 1945, they laid down a rocket barrage at dawn on Kerama Retta, a small cluster of islands off the southwestern shore of Okinawa.
 Their objective: to allow the Marines to swiftly land and secure the islands and the harbor for protection of the hospital, supply and communication ships, and floating drydocks.
 The early dawn assault surprised the Japanese.
 The marines took control with a minimum of casualties and established this haven for damaged ships.